-Customize your private Mesa Verde day with lunch, park fees, and an archaeologist-trained guide
+Customize your private Mesa Verde tour with lunch and an archaeologist-trained guide

 7.5 hours